Affiliate links in this post will be clearly marked with a *. Clicking one of these links means I earn a discount or receive payment.

-I regularly write about survey companies here.
-I quite enjoy surveys as I can pick up as I want.
+I’m a big fan of paid surveys as I can pick them up as I want.
 I don’t have to worry that if I miss surveys for a day or two that I will be penalised.
-I do not have to worry about being disturbed if the phone rings.

 Fill in your profile surveys

-I’ve wrote about profile surveys and what they are used for before.
-Basically a profile survey stores information about you, and your household, to save you answer repeated questions.
-By keeping your profile surveys updated you will cut down the amount of disqualifications you receive.
-I personally update mine at least twice a year, this is usually sufficient.
-If you have any big changes to your household then you’ll want to update more frequently.
+Profile surveys store information about you, and your household, to save you answering repeated questions.
+By keeping your profile surveys updated you will cut down the amount of survey disqualifications you receive.

 Only open one survey from each website at a time